 Fact 3: I am fascinated by people and the diversity they can bring to a group.

 As an experienced facilitator I draw on an eclectic skill and knowledge base to bring the best out of the groups I work with.
 I have worked with a wide range of clients both in the UK and overseas including charities, (I)NGOs, and the private sector.
-Participants in my workshops come from a broad spectrum of professional backgrounds and vary in seniority from Board Chairs and Senior Project Managers to volunteer field workers, and groups of young people.
+Participants in my workshops come from a broad spectrum of professional backgrounds and vary in seniority from Board Chairs, Senior Project Managers and CEOs to volunteer field workers, and community group members.
 The great thing about facilitation is that you can adapt it to just about anyone and creating something special to fit each client is all part of the enjoyment.

 Fact 4: Work/life balance is extremely important to me.

-I combine my facilitation work with parenting (which I include in my skill set as supreme organisation!), and keeping up to date with my interests which include cycling, photography, re-learning how to play the guitar, travelling and growing tasty veg in my allotment.
-I have just returned from a month travelling around Vietnam with my family.
-Oh and I am a recent convert to open water swimming and have just swum the River Dart 10K twice.
+I combine my facilitation work with parenting (which I include in my skill set as supreme organisation!), and keeping up to date with my interests which include cycling, photography, attempting to play the guitar, travelling and growing tasty veg in my allotment.
+I am a keen outdoor swimmer and have swum the River Dart 10K twice.
 I also love swimming in cold water during the winter!